omair-khalid/jponttuset.github.io/blog.md

 ---
 layout: post-index
 permalink: /blog/
-title: Coming soon: Survival Mechanisms for a Masters Thesis
+title: Survival Mechanisms for a Masters Thesis
 tagline: A List of Posts
 tags: [blog]
 comments: false